8037/cuteriko/README.md

 # cuteriko

-This is a semi-strict filter made for the Path of Exile game.
-It's designed for mid-to-late mapping in a temporary hardcore league.
+A semi-strict filter for Path of Exile, designed with temporary hardcore leagues in mind.

 ### Thanks to
  * [NeverSink-Filter](https://github.com/NeverSinkDev/NeverSink-Filter)